dbigham/ARC/TaskNotes/1caeab9d/notes.md

    * However, this object does have three (colored)  components. i.e. <|..., “Components” -> {..., ..., ...}, ...|>
    * Strategy: If there are any composite objects, do further analysis to decide whether they should be kept or any parts broken off.
        * For each composite object, if we can map it directly to an object in the other scene, keep it.
-       * Otherwise, for each part of the composite object, check if it can uniquely map to a top-level object in the corresponding input/output scene.
+       * Otherwise, for each part of the component, check if it can uniquely map to a top-level object in the corresponding input/output scene.
        * If we can, we will remove it from the composite object and treat it as a top-level object.

 #### Mapping Input Objects to Output Objects